Metal-poor single Wolf-Rayet stars: The interplay of optically thick winds and rotation: Discussion

 For high initial rotation velocity $\Omega/\Omega_c=0.6$, stars at the lowest considered metallicity ($Z=0.002$) barely enter the HD limit, because of the activation of optically thick winds through channel 1.
 At higher metallicity, the situation is slightly worse.
 Indeed, at $Z=0.004$, stars with mass $M\geq 40\,\rm M_\odot$ are able to self-strip their envelope and become WRs.
 However, since they activate optically thick winds through channel 2, all of them enter the HD limit and spend there a fraction $\sim 2-2.5\%$ of their total lifetime, before moving to the hot part of the HR diagram, where they spend the remaining $\sim 4\%$ of their lifetime.

 Reducing the initial rotation worsens the situation significantly for $Z=0.002$ and only slightly for $Z=0.004$.
 At $\Omega/\Omega_c=0.3$, representing the rotation speed of most O-type stars in the SMC, only stars with $M\geq 60$ M$_\odot$ exit the HD limit at $Z=0.002$.
 This means that all stars with initial mass $40<M/{\rm M}_\odot<60$ enter and die inside the HD limit.
 This threshold is lower ($M\geq 50$ M$_\odot$) for $Z=0.004$, but the amount of time spent inside the HD region increases to $\sim 3-6\%$ of the total lifetime, which becomes comparable to the time spent as WR.
+In the case with no rotation, all the stars with $M\leq 80\,\rm M_\odot$ enter and die inside the HD limit at $Z=0.002$, while the threshold stays at $M\geq 50$ M$_\odot$ for $Z=0.004$.